Agentic Software Engineering: Foundational Pillars and a Research Roadmap: The Emergence of Agentic Software Engineering

 \subsection{Brief Survey of Today's Agentic Solutions on Benchmarks like SWE-Bench}

 A critical insight emerging in the Agentic SE space is that passing tests alone is no longer enough.
-Recent deeper examination of prior results of SWE-Bench~\citep{jimenez2024swebench} (the de facto benchmark for evaluating Foundation Model capabilities in SE) highlight a key limitation: the code generated by today's Foundation Models is still far from being merge-ready for professional codebases:
+Recent deeper examinations of SWE-Bench results~\citep{jimenez2024swebench} (the de facto benchmark for evaluating Foundation Model capabilities in SE) highlight a key limitation.
+The code generated by today's Foundation Models is still far from being merge-ready for professional codebases: